being an infj

 They often wish for someone to understand them as well as they know others.

 INFJs are naturally trusting, open and curious towards others.
-Their genuine warmth, interest in and openness towards means they are sometimes mistaken for being extroverts.
+Their genuine warmth, interest in and openness means they are sometimes mistaken for being extroverts.

 Many INFJs feel alienated during childhood and teen years.
 INFJs are “old souls.”
 Even as children and adolescents, they might be in the role of counselling and consoling people around them— friends, siblings, and sometimes even adult family members.